Addiction and Polydrug Use

 Mixing different types of drugs can not only increase the chances of the development of an addiction, but it can also cause serious physical and mental health complications.

-Some of the reasons why a person might decide to mix substances include the following:
+Some of the reasons why a person might decide to mix substances include:

 - To counter the effects of another substance